thomas-mauran/chess-tui/README.md

 ### Description

 Chess-tui is a simple chess game you can play from your terminal.
-It supports local 2 players mode, online multiplayer and playing against any UCI compatible chess engine.
+It supports local 2 players mode, online multiplayer, playing against any UCI compatible chess engine, custom skins and more !

 ### Quick install